tari-project/tari/RFC/src/RFC-0201_TariScript.md

 At a high level, Tari script works as follows:

-* The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary, is recorded in the transaction UTXO.
+* A commitment to the spending script is recorded in the transaction UTXO.
-* An additional secret key is provided by UTXO owner.
+* UTXOs also define a new, _receiver public key_.
+* After the script is executed, the execution stack must either be empty or contain exactly one value that will be interpreted as a public key.
+  One can prove ownership of a UTXO by demonstrating knowledge of both the commitment blinding factor, _and_ the script key.
+  If the stack is empty, then any private key will satisfy the script key requirement.
-* The script resolves to a public key that provides ownership and that signs the script input data to stop malleability and prove ownership of the corresponding private key.
+* The script key signs the script input data.
-* These two keys are also used to created aggregate body owner offsets providing security against spending.

-In addition, the script must be attached to the UTXO.
-As will be demonstrated later, if this is not the case, the UTXO owner can ignore the script conditions completely.
+* The receiver and script keys are used in conjunction to create a _script offset_, which used in the consensus balance to prevent a number of attacks.

 ### UTXO data commitments

-One approach is to commit to the script hashes and extra data into the rangeproof and bundle all of these together with the utxo.
-This provides security against malleability of the UTXO and or script.
+The script, as well as other UTXO metadata, such as the output features are committed to in the range proof.
+As we will describe later, the notion of a script offset is introduced to prevent cut-through and forces the preservation of these commitments until they are recorded into the blockchain.

 There are several changes to the protocol data structures that must be made to allow this scheme to work.

 The first is a relatively minor adjustment to the transaction output definition.
-The second is the inclusion of script input data and additional public key in the transaction input field.
+The second is the inclusion of script input data and an additional public key in the transaction input field.
-Third is the way we calculate and validate the rangeproof.
+Third is the way we calculate and validate the range proof.

 ### Transaction output changes